Sletten/JoystickTester/README.md

-rov-topside
+Joystick Tester PERF-mod
 ===========

-This repository consists of a topside control system for our ROV, as well as a graphical user interface.
-The control system handles joystick inputs and data comunication, while the GUI presents camera feed and sesor data to the pilots.
+The Joystick tester is a debug software for sending joystick input over serial communication for use on ROV.
+The PERF-mod changes the communication protocol to work for the PERF system.